 The DeLorean Motor Company plans to start making between 20 and 30 new cars every year starting in 2008.
 Once the news reached the media, the press and the public flooded DMC with phone calls.
 As the story spread, more people called in to ask about new DeLoreans -- one DMC official says that if they were taking preorders the entire 2008 production would be sold already.

 There's a small but strong DeLorean community in the United States.
 The DeLorean Motor Company hosts small gatherings for DeLorean owners, offering them the chance to talk about maintenance and discuss repairs and restoration techniques with experts.
 Despite the shortcomings of the car and the brief but chaotic life of the company that spawned it, it looks like the DeLorean is making a comeback.

-To learn more about DeLoreans and related topics, check out the links on the next page.
+To learn more about DeLoreans and related topics, check out the links below.

 - "DeLorean DMC."
 HistoMobile. http://www.histomobile.com/histomob/internet/92/histo02.htm

 - "DMC DeLorean Motor Company." http://www.home.no/delorean/dmcinc.htm

 - Sterlicchi, John.
 "Back to the present for DeLorean."
 Guardian Unlimited.
 August 30, 2007. http://business.guardian.co.uk/story/0,,2159150,00.html

 - United States Patent Number 4,378,658.
 "Mounting for a vehicle door."

 - "Universal Studios' 'Back to the Future' ride heads into the past."
 Associated Press.
 September 3, 2007.